evitral/evitral.github.io/_pages/about.md

 ---
 permalink: /
-title: "A brief bio"
+title: "Eduardo Vitral: mechanics and patterns"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/